Woods Hole Oceanographic Institution Upgrades Its Flagship Submersible And Revamps Its Engineering Document Management ProcessesCase Study

 With the Alvin upgrade, the number of documents that the Operations Group manages and tracks with Adept swelled from a few thousand to over 18,000.
 Adept now manages centralized access to all 2D and 3D design documentation, including Autodesk Inventor models, OrCAD Capture mechanical drawings and electrical schematics, as well as engineering change requests, engineering change authorizations, and manuals.

-All Alvin controlled/production documents are stored in Adept as Adobe Portable Document Format files, which are often sent to outside vendors for manufacturing.
+All Alvin controlled/production documents are stored in Adept as Adobe Portable Document Format documents, which are often sent to outside vendors for manufacturing.
 PDFs were selected as the controlled file type because they cannot be altered once released – it was extremely important that drawings be transmitted and utilized in their original form.
-All native documents stored in the system are either Inventor/OrCAD files, Word documents or Excel files.
+All native documents stored in the system are either Inventor/OrCAD documents, Word documents or Excel documents.

 Automating Processes with Adept

 The Operations Group also uses Adept’s built in workflow to manage documents as they proceed through the engineering development and approval process.
 Once documents are approved, Adept provides a controlled environment for document storage and transmittal to internal machine shops and outside vendors.